-Your Houston dentist, Dr. Bishara, is happy to answer any dentistry questions our patients may have.
+Your Houston dentist, Dr. Bishara, is happy to answer any dental questions our patients may have.
+Just ask a dentist.

 We put together a list of the most frequently asked questions.
 Please let us know if there are any questions you may have as we are more than happy to help.